ellajellyy/ellajellyy/README.md

 ### Hi, I'm Ella

-Product manager with 5 years in tech, 2 of them focused on AI products.
+Product manager focused on AI products.
 I work at the intersection of product and AI — writing specs, running evals, and occasionally building things myself to understand them better.
 I care a lot about defining what "good" looks like before building, and about shipping things that actually work in the real world.

 When I'm not in product mode, I run a small AI builder community in Vietnam and keep a personal AI stack that I'm always tinkering with.